christianThardy/christianThardy.github.io/llms-mental-health.md

 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/1a8c3da7-ada7-4327-851f-5f00a4b299cc">
 </p>

 Similar logic follows for the `is_fine` label.
-Where we can see a hump beginning to form around 0.7, indicating a sharp decrease in text that would be labeled `is_fine`.
+Where we can see a hump beginning to form around 0.7, indicating a slight decrease in text that would be labeled `is_fine`.
 Almost the direct opposite to the behavior of the `seek_help` label.
 <p align="center">
 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/9d9f5c92-1817-4a1f-a6ce-d6ff46ca99ec">
 </p>